0x1h0b/Network-Packet-Analyzer/README.md

  git clone https://github.com/hb10001/Network-Packet-Analyzer.git
  ```

- After the download/clone process is completed,navigate to the project location inside terminal.
+ After the download/clone process is completed,navigate over to the project location inside the terminal.
- after you have reached inside the project folder.you should be able to see a python script 'main.py'.
+ when you are inside the project folder you can see a python script named 'main.py'.

  Now run that script-
  ```